userdashboard/stripe-subscriptions/readme.md

 ## Security

-All user and administration create and update API endpoints require authorization.
+All user and administration create, delete and update API endpoints require authorization.